 Experiments are used to study behaviour and develop theories in many areas of the social sciences, ranging from consumer research, to accounting, market microstructure and health economics.
 They are also increasingly being used by businesses and government agencies to develop and test new products, services and policies, before they are being rolled out in the population.

 The Experimental Research Facility at the Faculty of Business and Economics (FBE-ERF) allows researchers to conduct a wide range of experiments with up to 40 participants at a time.
 It is primarily available to academics and students of the Faculty of Business and Economics.

 The FBE-ERF is located at 233 Bouverie Street in Carlton.
-It comprises a lab management area, waiting area and two testing areas with a total of 12 testing rooms of varying capacity and highly specialised equipment, including virtual reality and eye tracking equipment.
+It comprises a total of 12 testing rooms of varying capacity and highly specialised equipment, including virtual reality and eye tracking equipment.